sircola/Hasznaltverdak/README.md

-# Hasznaltverdak Copyright (C) Bernie Kirschner 2021
+# Hasznaltverdak (C) 2021 Copyright by Bernie Kirschner and SirCola